agoose77/phd-thesis/content/2500-track-finding-and-fitting.md

       in {numref}`ransac-greedy-1-tracks`, it can be seen that the PeARL fit (with line intervals) better preserves a common vertex through distinct track separation.
-      The line-interval parameterisation makes it possible to clearly identify the estaimted vertex from the end-point of the incident beam track.
+      The line-interval parameterisation makes it possible to clearly identify the estimated vertex from the end-point of the incident beam track.
     name: pearl-greedy-1-tracks
   image:
     align: center